geoffstratton/ansible-vmware-tools-redhat/README.md

 Description
 ---------------
 Ansible role to install the VMware Tools on Red Hat Linux systems.
-You can define your custom repository and packages name in the defaults/main file.
+You can define your custom repository and package name in the defaults/main file.

 This role was developed and tested on a Mint 20.2 system using [Molecule 3](https://molecule.readthedocs.io/en/latest/) with the Docker driver and Red Hat 7 and 8 containers from [Red Hat's Container Registry](https://catalog.redhat.com/software/containers/explore).
 A simple Dockerfile and configuration are included.